coltranlang/Coltran/README.md

   Alden is an open source dynamic programming language that is designed to be simple, easy to learn, and easy to use to build efficient programs.
 </p>

+**DISCLAIMER:** This project is in it's very early development state, expect bugs and frequent breaking changes.

 ## Example
 ```ruby
 class Wallet